 A yearly count of pigs must take place.
-The maximum number normally on the holding must be recorded, together with the actual amount.
+The maximum number normally on the holding must be recorded, together with the actual number of pigs on the holding on that date.

 The keeper can choose in which format to keep a holding register, as long as it contains the required information and a copy can be provided when requested.
 Options include: